magdalenaolczakalvarez/Project-3/README.md

 In-depth Analysis by Neighborhood

-I have charted the median and mean prices of each neighborhood in Washington, DC, as well as the average prices of the three cheapest and most expensive neighborhoods, to indicate which neighborhood interests me most.
+I have charted the median and mean prices of each neighborhood in Washington, D.C., as well as the average prices of the three cheapest and most expensive neighborhoods, to indicate which neighborhood interests me most.

 ![image](https://github.com/magdalenaolczakalvarez/Project-3/assets/145025544/50c69801-bbb1-4216-884c-f0e40403f6a5)